I remember visiting ZooTampa late in 2021 and running into a mother and her kids while checking out the snakes.

-There is a little tube located at the bottom of the mouth that enables the snake to breathe while eating its prey.
+There’s also a little tube located at the bottom of the mouth that enables the snake to breathe while eating its prey.

-This allows expansion for ingesting a large prey and in the case of a little species, compression.
+This allows expansion for ingesting a large prey and, in the case of a little species, compression.

 See Also: How to Keep Copperhead Snakes Away

 Do you remember the story about the Garden of Eden?

 In the story, a serpent tricks Eve into biting the forbidden fruit.

 As punishment, God cursed the serpent to forever crawl on its belly.